goblinfactory/konsole/backlog.md

 - SplitLeft, SplitRight, SplitTop, SplitBottom, SplitColumns, SplitRows, to all use the same boxStyle as OpenBox.

 ## Busy now
+- #40 - fix bug WriteLine conflicts with String.Format
+- #41 - fix bug : If a `Write` ends exactly on the last column, then the cursor is not advanced to the next line.
+- test for when text overlaps multiple lines.
+- bring IConsole back into this project.
+- combine Konsole.Platform
+- check
 - add docs for BoxWriter
 - more manual testing.
 - do pull request and squash commits after a nice cleanup so that my commits can be easier to read.